iobond/aib-old/README.md

 match the project's coding conventions (see `doc/coding.txt`) or are controversial.

-The `aibond` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/9cat/aibond/tags) are created regularly to indicate new official, stable release versions of AIBond.
+The `dev` branch is regularly built and tested, but is not guaranteed to be completely stable.
+[Tags](https://github.com/iobond/aib/tags) are created regularly to indicate new official, stable release versions of AIB.

 Testing